AI assistive tool for educators

 The first version of the system treated reminders and calendar events as the same thing.
 Whenever teachers asked KAI to “remind” them of something, it became an event placed onto the calendar.
 This created several issues.

-Completing a reminder required multiple steps.
 Teachers had to open the calendar → find the reminder → manually mark it done.
 This felt like “busywork” and made the assistant feel less helpful.

 Research

-Redesigning Approach
+Redesign Approach

 Transform a reminders-centric system into a calendar-first, AI-supported planning experience